Where we are based:

-For both strands, a Dance City CAT student can expect to work hard and be challenged, both technically and creatively, to ensure that they are making the most of their innate talent and to give them a strong base of knowledge to support them if they choose to go on to vocational dance training.
-Upon enrolment students are supported by an allocated tutor mentor, and have access to an on site physiotherapist, a student counsellor and a Health and Well-Being Coordinator, who work as a team to ensure that all students are supported both physically and emotionally during their time with the CAT.
+A Dance City CAT student can expect to work hard and be challenged, both technically and creatively, to ensure that they are making the most of their innate talent and to give them a strong base of knowledge to support them if they choose to go on to vocational dance training.
+Upon enrolment students are supported by an allocated mentor, and have access to an on site physiotherapist and a student counsellor, who work as a team to ensure that all students are supported both physically and emotionally during their time with the CAT.

-A Dance City CAT Taster Session is an opportunity to find out more about what it is like to be a student at the CAT and help you decide whether or not you are ready to make such a big commitment and if you want to apply for one of the open auditions, although you don’t need to attend a taster session in order to apply for an audition.
-A Taster Session consists of a half an hour observation of current CAT students taking class, a 1½ hour contemporary class followed by a short break and then a 30 minute presentation about the CAT for both parents and students to attend.
+A Dance City CAT Taster Session is an opportunity to find out more about what it is like to be a student at the CAT, help you decide whether or not you are ready for the commitment of the programme and if you want to apply for one of the open auditions, although you don’t need to attend a taster session in order to apply for an audition.
+A Taster Session consists of a half an hour observation of current CAT students taking class, a 1hour contemporary followed by a short break and then a 30 minute presentation about the CAT for both parents and students to attend.